grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Hey, this time you gave the class a better name than the previous factory which was called `TodoReservationInProgressFactory`.
 Why didn't you want to leave it for later this time?

 **Johnny:** This time, I think I have a better idea on how to name this class.
 Typically, I name concrete classes based on something from their implementation and I find the names hard to find when I don't have this implementation yet.
 This time I believe I have a name that can last a bit, which is also why I didn't leave a TODO comment next to this name.
-Still, further work can invalidate my naming choice and I will be happy to change the name when a need arises.
+Still, further work can invalidate my naming choice and I will be happy to change the name when the need arises.
 For now, it should suffice.

 ### Giving the Statement a name

-Anyway, getting back to the Statement, I think we've got it all covered.
+**Johnny:** Anyway, getting back to the Statement, I think we've got it all covered.
 Let's just give it a good name.
 Looking at the assertions:

 ```csharp
 reservationCommand.Received(1).Execute();